zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

  * **/instance/app**

-    Uniquely identifies instances of a microservice in the API ML.
+    Uniquely identifies <font color = "red"> should this be 'the instance' or 'instances'? </font> instances of a microservice in the API ML.

     The service developer specifies a default value during the design of the service.
     If needed, the system administrator at the customer site can change the parameter and provide a new value in the externalized service configuration.